nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 We wanted to use a different colored and larger rock for the remaining yard.
 We settled on Guadalupe river rock which is mainly off-white and tans.

 I did the same thing as before- measuring our squared-off sections of the yard and adding it up to find the area.
 This time, I had to measure our awkwardly shaped garden beds and subtract them from the total.
 That was kind of a pain, I will admit.
 Geometry was never my favorite subject in school.

+It was also more difficult to shovel into the wheelbarrow than the gravel.
+I ended up using a garden spade and shoveling it into a smaller bucket and pouring it where I needed extra.
+My husband was much more adept in using the transfer shovel and wheelbarrow, so we tag-teamed the yard that way.
+Then the same rules applied- shovel, pour and spread.

+We also used [landscape edging](https://www.lowes.com/pd/Suncast-Dig-In-20-ft-Flexscape-Green-Edging-Green-Plastic-Landscape-Edging-Roll/1000573733) where the yard met the curb so that there would be a barrier for the rocks to lay against versus rolling into the street.